front-commerce/developers.front-commerce.com/docs/create-custom-page.md

 > **Front Commerce:** If we were to use the paid version, there would be no such
 > root file since routes need to be aggregated from different modules.
 To solve
 > this, we would use a `web/routes.js` file within our custom module.
 This file
-> would export the list of custom routes of the module.
+> would export the list of the module's custom routes.
 It would look like this:
 >
 > ```js
 > import React from "react";